-The 8xDMT
+The 8xDMT over ISDN line card

-- Supports eight ADSL modem connections. - Converts ADSL modulation from the line into digital data streams to and from the NI-2 card. - Negotiates the line rate with the customer premises equipment (CPE) when it trains and bases the rate on line quality and distance.
+- Supports eight ADSL modem connections. - Supports DMT over ISDN protocols that employ 2B1Q- or 4B3T-based encoding. - Converts ADSL modulation from the line into digital data streams to and from the NI-2 card. - Negotiates the line rate with the CPE when it trains and bases the rate on line quality and distance.

-If provisioned, the 8xDMT rate adapts to the maximum bit rate negotiable on the line.
+If provisioned, the 8xDMT over ISDN rate adapts to the maximum bit rate negotiable on the line.
 The maximum bit rate settings are provisioned in the management software.